Jim-Eckerlein/javascript-mini-ide/README.md

 ## Dev Notes - Supply an SVG Logo

-Android Studio has a built-in functionality to import SVGs and convert them to pngs into mipmaps resource folders, but unfortuntlely, Android Studio is in-capable of many SVG features.
+Android Studio has a built-in functionality to import SVGs and convert them to pngs into mipmaps resource folders, but unfortunately, Android Studio is in-capable of many SVG features.

 To supply any SVG manually, bypassing the Android Studio importer, use the following commands: